Jycreyn/bunkerweb-templates/CONTRIBUTING.md

 ## Template Submission Guidelines

-To keep the hub tidy and easy to navigate, please align with these conventions:
+To keep the templates repository tidy and easy to navigate, please align with these conventions:

 - **Naming**: Use lowercase-kebab-case for directories (e.g. `wordpress`, `plex`, `nextcloud-hardening`).
 Prefer descriptive names that reflect the service or goal.
 - **Folder structure**: Place template assets inside `templates/<template-name>/`.
 Avoid adding extra environment subdirectories; each template stands alone.
 At minimum, include a `template.json` that follows the BunkerWeb schema.